 But if you want it quick and meatless, check out my tomato and basil pasta sauce, which is done in 20 minutes!

-Yes, you can!
-This sauce is actually absolutely perfect for your crock pot since it needs longer time to be delicious.
+- It’s easy to make Bolognese in a slow cooker.
+This sauce is actually absolutely perfect for your crock pot since it needs longer time to be delicious, giving the chance for flavours to develop and meld together.
 I have developed a slow cooker beef bolognese sauce recipe specifically for you.

 Serving Suggestions

-Serve it with a favourite chopped salad or an easy Caprese Salad and a quick no knead crusty bread, which could be dipped in extra virgin olive oil and balsamic vinegar.
+Serve it with a favourite chopped salad or an easy Caprese Salad and either a sourdough fococcia or quick no knead crusty bread, which could be dipped in extra virgin olive oil and balsamic vinegar.

 Spaghetti Bolognese